sunnysideup/silverstripe-elemental-style/README.md

 - 'Prefix'      : Prefix for the outputted style
 - 'Suffix'      : Suffix for the outputted style
 - 'Options'     : Array of options to create different form fields.
 Slider is the only alternative field available.
+- 'Default'     : Allows a default value when nothing is selected in the dropdown field.
+Note this does not have to exist as an option in the allowed Styles, i.e. it can be whatever you want.

 ### Method 1